p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-P_2015_checklist.md

 ## 6 Contacts: Indicate whether additional studies or data were sought by contacting authors, experts, manufacturers, or others

-Will not be done routinely.
-However, if specifically requested when crowdfunded or at will, will be done.
+It will not be done routinely.
+However, if specifically requested when crowdfunded or at will, it will be done.

 ## 7 Other methods: Describe any additional information sources or search methods used